 Learn basic editing

-This topic introduces basic editing in Optimizely Content Management System (CMS).
+Introduces basic editing in Optimizely Content Management System.

 Even if you are a developer, you should familiarize yourself with the editor's workspace and tasks.
 Websites are built with visitors in mind, but remember to keep the editors happy as well!